 The civil prohibitions have been actively prosecuted by the ACCC.

-The Federal Court of Australia has imposed significant civil penalties on companies and individuals who have engaged in cartel conduct – most notably in relation to the Australian domestic cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company, and more recently in the air freight industry, for which A$98.5 million in civil penalties have been imposed to date.
+The Federal Court of Australia has imposed significant civil penalties on companies and individuals who have engaged in cartel conduct: most notably in relation to the Australian domestic cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company; the air freight industry (for which a total of A$98.5 million in civil penalties have been imposed on 13 cartel members); and most recently a civil penalty of $11 million was imposed for an attempt to engage in cartel conduct in the air travel industry.

 The maximum term of imprisonment for an individual who engages in criminal cartel conduct is 10 years for each offence.

-Australia has immunity and leniency policies for cartel conduct, including an amnesty-plus regime, which are similar to those in European and North American jurisdictions.
-The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific time zone as well as in Europe and North America.
+Australia has an Immunity and Cooperation Policy for Cartel Conduct (Immunity Policy), including an amnesty plus regime, which is similar to those in European and North American jurisdictions.
+The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific zone, as well as in Europe and North America.

 In addition to criminal fines, civil pecuniary penalties and disqualification orders, cartel conduct may result in follow-on actions for private damages.
-Class actions and litigation funding are an entrenched part of Australia’s litigation landscape.
+Class actions and litigation funding are entrenched features of Australia’s litigation landscape.

 Prohibitions on cartel conduct

-Under the parallel civil and criminal regime, a corporation or individual must not make or give effect to a contract, arrangement or understanding (CAU) that contains a cartel provision.
-2
+Under the parallel civil and criminal regime, a corporation or individual must not make or give effect to a contract, arrangement or understanding (CAU) that contains a cartel provision.3

-A cartel provision is defined by Australia’s Competition and Consumer Act 2010 as a provision of a CAU between actual or potential competitors that has:
+A cartel provision is defined by Australia’s Competition and Consumer Act 2010 (Cth) (Competition and Consumer Act) as a provision of a CAU between actual or potential competitors that has:

 - the purpose or likely effect of fixing, controlling or maintaining a price or a component of a price; or